SyedMustafaKamalNizami/AI-ML-Internship-Tasks/README.md

 4) Random Forest chosen as the final model for deployment.

 5) Complete ML pipeline saved for reuse in production systems.

+# Task 6

+Auto-Tagging Support Tickets using LLMs

+# Objective

+To build a text classification system for auto-tagging customer support tickets using Large Language Models (LLMs).
+The project demonstrates how zero-shot and few-shot prompting approaches can be applied for classification tasks without manual feature engineering.

+# Dataset Used

+Custom Support Ticket Dataset

+Contains customer queries related to:

+Billing Issue

+Login Problem

+Technical Error

+Account Management

+General Inquiry

+Target variable: Ticket Category (one of the five listed above).

+# Methodology

+Zero-Shot Classification

+1) Each ticket passed directly to the LLM with instructions to assign categories.

+2) Model returned top 3 ranked predictions with confidence-like scores.

+Few-Shot Classification

+1) Prompt engineered with labeled examples of tickets and their categories.

+2) New tickets classified with contextual guidance from examples.

+Evaluation

+1) Compared predictions against ground truth labels.

+2) Metrics used: Accuracy and Weighted F1 Score.

+# Models Applied

+Zero-Shot LLM Classification (no examples provided).

+Few-Shot LLM Classification (examples included in prompt).

+# Key Results & Findings

+1) Zero-Shot: Accuracy = 0.80, F1 Score = 0.73

+2) Few-Shot: Accuracy = 0.80, F1 Score = 0.80

+3) Few-shot approach achieved better balance between precision and recall.

+3) Difference in results was small due to the small custom dataset.
+A larger dataset would likely amplify performance differences and provide clearer insights.